ToyotaInfoTech/RAMN/docs/userguide/usb_tutorial.rst

 Enable Debug logs - d
 ^^^^^^^^^^^^^^^^^^^^^

-This command enable debug logs: errors will be displayed in a human-readable manner.
+This command enables debug logs: errors will be displayed in a human-readable manner.
 Type ``d1`` to enable debug logs and ``d0`` to disable them.

 Dump Status on Errors - @